Handle Appeals

 Appeals, or opportunities to contest previous moderation decisions, are a crucial part of any content moderation workflow.
 No content moderation system is perfect, and even with the combined power of automation and human review, there are bound to be mistakes.
 Widely-recognized trust and safety regulations for online platforms, such as the EU’s Digital Services Act, mandate support for appeals to ensure that users are able to have a say when they feel like a moderation decision involving them is wrong.

 To facilitate easy compliance with DSA requirements, Moderation Dashboard supports the entire appeal process for both users and moderators.
-On this page, we’ll cover how to submit appeals to the dashboard, how moderators can view and act on those appeals in a timely manner, and how to request the status of a particular appeal so that users can view the final decision.
+On this page, we’ll cover how to submit appeals to Moderation Dashboard, how moderators can view and act on those appeals in a timely manner, and how to request the status of a particular appeal so that users can view the final decision.

 Types of Appeals

 Any moderation action can be appealed, whether that be a Rule Action, Review Feed Action, or an action manually taken via the User Content Page.
-Appeals can be submitted by either the user who’s content or account has been moderated and the user who created a report.
+Appeals can be submitted by either the user whose content or account has been moderated, or the user who created a report.
 In total, there are four distinct types of appeals:

 • Post Appeals